raspberrypilearning/xai-challenge-text-classifier/en/step_4.md

 --- /task ---

-The next thing we want our application to do is ask the user to input some text - this is the text that will be compared by the model and classfied as `hero` or `villain`.
+The next thing you want your application to do is ask the user to input some text - this is the text that will be compared by the model and classfied as `hero` or `villain`.

 --- task ---